 The ability to adapt to stress is an important defensive function of living things and impairment of this ability in animals may contribute to some stress-related disorders.
 Thus, identification of the brain mechanisms that contribute to stress adaptation could help to pave the way for new therapeutic strategies for stress-related mood disorders, such as anxiety and depression.
-Evidence obtained in our previous studies suggests that the brain's serotonin (5-HT) nervous systems, especially that involving 5-HT{1A} receptors, may be involved, at least in part, in the development of adaptation to stress.1-4

-There are now believed to be seven 5-HT receptor families-collectively known as 5-HT1-7-that comprise a total of 14 structurally and pharmacologically distinct 5-HT receptor subtypes.5 The 5-HT7 receptor is the most recently identified member of the family of G protein-coupled 5-HT receptor subtypes.^{6,7} Studies using autoradiography, in situ hybridization, radioligand binding and immunohistochemistry techniques have shown that 5-HT7 messenger (m)RNA and receptor protein have a similar abundant distribution in various brain regions (i.e. the cerebral cortex, hippocampus, thalamus, amygdala and hypothalamus).^{6,8,9} The expression and distribution of mRNA and proteins for 5-HT7 receptors in the limbic structures suggest that they may play a role in the regulation of emotional as well as cognitive functions.
-Indeed, previous behavioral pharmacological studies have suggested that 5-HT7 receptor antagonists exert anxiolytic and antidepressive effects10-13.
-Interestingly, it has also been recently reported that 5-HT7 receptors are highly co-expressed with 5-HT{1A} in brain regions implicated in the regulation of emotionality, and these receptors have been shown to form heterodimers both in vitro and in vivo.14 Considering our previous findings and these more recent reports led us to speculate that brain 5-HT7 receptor may play a significant role in the development of stress adaptation.
+Evidence obtained in our previous studies suggests that the brain's serotonin (5-HT) nervous systems, especially that involving 5-HT{1A} receptors, may be involved, at least in part, in the development of adaptation to stress.1-4 family of G protein-coupled 5-HT receptor subtypes.
+6,7 Studies using autoradiography, in situ hybridization, radioligand binding and immunohistochemistry techniques have shown that 5-HT7 messenger (m)RNA and receptor protein have a similar abundant distribution in various brain regions (i.e. the cerebral cortex, hippocampus, thalamus, amygdala and hypothalamus).
+6,8,9 The expression and distribution of mRNA and proteins for 5-HT7 receptors in the limbic structures suggest that they may play a role in the regulation of emotional as well as cognitive functions.
+Indeed, previous behavioral pharmacological studies have suggested that 5-HT7 receptor antagonists exert anxiolytic and antidepressive effects.
+10-13 Interestingly, it has also been recently reported that 5-HT7 receptors are highly co-expressed with $5\text{-HT}{1\text{A}}$ in brain regions implicated in the regulation of emotionality, and these receptors have been shown to form heterodimers both in vitro and in vivo.
+14 Considering our previous findings and these more recent reports led us to speculate that brain 5-HT7 receptor may play a significant role in the development of stress adaptation.